 Small in size, Honduras is huge in its array of cultural diversity.
 In addition to the Ladinos (people of mixed European and Amerindian ancestry), there are also the Lenca people mostly settled in their ancestral lands in Lempira, Intibuca, and La Paz.
-The Miskito, Tawahka, and Pech of the northeast, the Tolupan in the Montana de la Flor, the Maya Chorti of the Copan valley; as well as the Garifuna along the Caribbean coast, and Creoles in the Bay Islands.
-Immigrants mainly from the Middle East, West Indies, North America, and Asia have also contributed significantly to the diverse cultural landscape of Honduras.
+The Miskito, Tawahka, and Pech of the northeast, the Tolupan in the Montana de la Flor, the Maya Chorti of the Copan Valley; as well as the Garifuna along the Caribbean coast, and Creoles in the Bay Islands.
+Immigrants mainly from the Middle East, the West Indies, North America, and Asia have also contributed significantly to the diverse gastronomy and cultural landscape of Honduras.

 A jewel of the Mayan World, Copan is one of the ancient Mayan civilization’s most spectacular remnants.
-Exquisite hieroglyphs, ornate stone temples and stairways, plazas, altars, and stunningly-carved stelae give this UNESCO World Heritage Centre outstanding universal value.
-Beneath the acropolis, a series of underground tunnels - aqueducts, tombs, and temples - reveal an even earlier period of Mayan civilization in the Copan valley.
+Exquisite hieroglyphs, delicately ornate stone temples and stairways, plazas, altars, and stunningly-carved stelae give this UNESCO World Heritage Centre outstanding universal value.
+Beneath the acropolis, a series of underground tunnels - aqueducts, tombs, and temples - reveal an even earlier period of Mayan civilization in the Copan Valley.
 Today, thanks to an ambitious re-introduction project, Scarlet Macaws, a beautiful bird sacred to the Mayans, once again roam free among the archaeological treasures.

 An abundance of ecosystems (tropical rain forests, mangrove-lined lagoons, cloud forests, and tropical rivers) mean that beaches are only the beginning.
 Nature enthusiasts and outdoor explorers are spoiled for choice.
 Enjoy a boat ride in the Caribbean Sea, or kayak through mangrove lined channels.
 Master traditional hand line fishing, or fly thru the tree tops on a zip line.
 Hike through the jungle, up hillsides and along riverbanks for one day or several.
 Spot rare birds you’ve only ever seen on nature documentaries or swim with tropical fish on a river snorkelling expedition or in the best preserved coral reef in the world.